Updated 3 May 2021

 Do you need Reliability?

 Reliability is a big deal for people living alone.
 You don’t want to be in the position of dealing with dodgy connections that drop out every five minutes, or slow right down during wet weather.
-Of course, your address will determine whether you can get the NBN, but if possible you will want to steer clear of any ADSL service that’s more than 2km from an exchange.
-If a signal has to travel more than 3km along copper wiring, it starts to slow right down – and can even time out.
+Of course, your address will determine whether you can get the NBN (most Australians now can), but if possible you will want to steer clear of any ADSL service that’s more than 2km from an exchange.
+If a signal has to travel more than 3km along copper wiring, it starts to slow right down.

 Do you need Speed?